Ready for a little art project?

 As for this article, it’s all customer journey all the time.

-Knowing your customer journey means knowing what your customer goes through on your website and beyond.
-You’re able to put yourself into the shoes of the people you want to impress the most with your brand and make it easy for them to take your desired action.
+Customer journey mapping allows you to put yourself into the shoes of the people you want to impress the most and make it easy for them to take your desired action.

 What is Customer Journey Mapping?
 Why Do You Need It?